 Add to a dipping bowl and add a pinch of cayenne pepper, some chopped parsley leaves and then drizzle with the extra virgin olive oil.

-Serve with veggie crudites or use syns for some crackers or chips.
+Serve with veggie crudites or some crackers or chips.